 Currently a Principal Dancer with Ballet San Antonio, Sarah Pautz, began her training under Mayra Worthen and continued at the Houston Ballet Academy on full scholarship.
 She graduated with distinction in 2005 from the University of Oklahoma with a Bachelor of Fine Arts in Ballet Performance.
 Ms. Pautz has danced with Houston Ballet II, Tulsa Ballet, Bejart Ballet Lausanne and the Ballet de l’Opera National de Bordeaux.
 She has performed soloist and principal roles in Giselle, Don Quixote, the Dying Swan, Flower Festival in Genzano, Joffrey’s Pas des Déesses, Balanchines’ Valse Fantasie, Serenade and Concerto Barocco, Black Swan Pas de Deux, Bluebird Pas de Deux, Diana and Acteon Pas de Deux, Le Corsaire Pas de Deux, Thaïs Pas de Deux, Nutcracker and Coppelia, as well as numerous contemporary roles.
 She has appeared in two festivals in Paris, France and has toured extensively throughout Spain, Italy and France.
-Ms. Pautz is currently in her sixth season with Ballet San Antonio and second season as a Ballet Instructor here at the Ballet Conservatory of South Texas.
+Ms. Pautz is currently in her seventh season with Ballet San Antonio and third season as a Ballet Instructor here at the Ballet Conservatory of South Texas.

 Currently a Principal Dancer with Ballet San Antonio, Mr. Jayson Pescasio began formal ballet training at age 10 under Brezhnev Larlar and Pamela Ortiz-Bondoc at the Teatro Baile de Cavite, where he performed its classical and modern repertoire.
 He danced the lead in Larlar’s Filipino ballets such as Pananakop and XIII Martyrs.